Jacob Theodor Klein: Historiae Piscium Naturalis

-Klein published Historiae Piscium Naturalis promovendae Missus primus Gedani in 1744.
-The publication, dedicated to the Royal Society, focused on understanding the auditory capacity of cartilaginous and spinose fishes.
-According to John Eames, until the publication of the work, it was believed to have been understood that only cetaceous fish were known to have auditory passages, or ear holes, and that the question of whether fish could hear was still not understood.
+Klein published Historiae Piscium Naturalis, in Danzig, in five parts from 1740 to 1749.
+The first part (1740), dedicated to the Royal Society, focused on understanding the auditory capacity of cartilaginous and spinose fishes.
+According to John Eames (1742), until the publication of the work, it was believed to have been understood that only cetaceous fish were known to have auditory passages, or ear holes, and that the question of whether fish could hear was still not understood.
 Aristotle claimed, in his "History of Animals," that fishes possessed no evident auditory organs, but believed that nonetheless they must hear.
 In the Preface, Klein cites the work of Giulio Casare Casseri, who discovered bones in the heads of Pike or Jack fish, which he understood to be their organs of hearing, though he did not discover any manifest external auditory passages.
 In section of the essay titled De Lapillis, eorumque Numero in Craniis Piscium (roughly translated as “The bones, their number in the skull of Fish”) Klein considers what parts of the head of fish serve as the organ of hearing, and by what passages the sensation of sound is communicated to them.
 He refers to these bones as Ossicula – little bones – and considers them essential parts of the head, generated with the brain itself.
-He notes that the bones scale proportional to the size of the fish, and are most easily discovered in the heads of Spinose fish.
-Klein identifies three pairs of bones to which he attributes the sense of hearing, and he takes to correspond to the Incus, Malleus and Stapes of other animals.
+Now known as otoliths, he notes that they scale proportional to the size of the fish, and are most easily discovered in the heads of bony fish.
+Klein identifies three otoliths to correspond to the Incus, Malleus and Stapes of other animals.
 The first are the two largest, which he explains are easily found; the other two pairs, he explains, are small, difficult to find, enveloped in distinct fine membranes.
-Klein believed one could determine the age of fish by analysing the number and thickness of the Laminae and fibres of these bones.
-The bone to which Klein was referring, now called the otolith, acquires a growth ring every day for at least the first six months of its life.
+Klein also suggested that one could determine the age of fish by analysing the number and thickness of the Laminae and fibres of these bones.
+Otoliths are now known to acquires a growth ring every day for at least the first six months of its life.
 Klein inquiries into the nature of the passages by which vibrations produce a sense of hearing.
 He inspects the head of a Pike fish and observes several holes with bristles which lead to the auditory bones.
 He later dissected a Sturgeon fish and traced the auditory duct to the membrane in which the three bones are placed.
 Klein concludes that fishes do indeed have hearing organs and passages, communicated to through slight vibrations, though these passages are not easily demonstrable in many species.
-He observes that the auditory organs of cetaceous, cartilaginous and spinose fish differ from one another in structure and substance.
-The auditory organs of cetaceous fish are bony, while they are more fragile for cartilaginous fishes, he explains.
+He observes that the auditory organs of cetaceans are different from those of cartilaginous and bony fishes.
 He adds that water does not act as an impediment to hearing, but rather is the “intermedium” by which sound is communicated.